 I've been there.
 I have friends who live there.
 Sometimes life puts you there, sometimes you trick yourself, but by the time you're losing yourself to it, it's hard to have the energy to care about doing anything else.
 Some people don't even know there are other options.

-But you can indeed do something different.
-It sounds scary, but you can choose to let go of the pain.
 If you are revolting at the idea, loading up excuses about why your pain is important to hold on to, why it's still helping you, that's normal.
 Pain, both physical and mental, is meant to be instructive and informative.
 You are meant to react to and respond to pain, it is important.
 But you can separate the lesson from the pain.
 Most of the time, when it comes to emotional pain, it is not actually important for you to keep hurting, learning from the pain is enough.

 So before we talk about how to actually let go (it's complicated), let's quickly go over what it means to learn from pain.
 When you cause your own pain, the lesson to learn is to be more mindful.
 The more aware you are of yourself, your mind and emotions, and your limits, the easier it is to avoid causing yourself pain.
 When your pain comes from something outside of you, the lesson to learn is to be more careful.
 You can't protect yourself from every kind of pain, but you can try not to revisit the same pain multiple times.
-Some pain is undeserved, and this pain carries the hardest lesson: you will be hurt, and you will hurt others.
+Some pain is undeserved, and this pain carries the hardest lesson:

 There are things that happen before you are open to letting go of your pain.
 First, you express the pain.
 You scream, you cry, you fume, you argue, you make sure the world around you knows that you are in pain.
 Whether it's to get help or to warn them away, when your pain is overwhelming it escapes your grasp and becomes a part of the scene.